FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 #.
 It is good for a one man show as it is for a big group of people working on a project.

 ..
+L7

+{{{Show the slide 'How does it work? - Analogy}}}

+..
 R8

-It is similar to playing an Video game.

-1. We play games in stages

-#.
-Once we finish a stage or a task - we SAVE

-#.
-We continue playing

-#.
-But, if necessary, we could choose from one of the saved states and start from there

-#.
-We could alter the course of the game
+It is, in some ways, similar to playing a video game.
+We generally play games in stages, saving the game, each time we finish a stage or complete a task.
+We continue playing, but we could, if necessary, choose to go back to one of the saved states and start over.
+In this manner we could change the state of the game.

 ..
-L7
+L8

 {{{Show the slide 'Mercurial or hg'}}}